 This is the Indiana Artisan store in the Carmel Arts & Design District.
 The food application guidelines explain how the sample(s) should be submitted and more.

 Indiana Artisan art and food jury panels review applications annually in July from some of the state’s highest-quality artists and food producers.
-Please review Timeline for this year’s jurying process.
+Please review the time line for this year’s jurying process.
 Panel members change each year.

 Food + Beverage Juries – Juries include dietitians, chefs, sommeliers, food safety experts, educators, retailers, packaging/labeling experts, and others with expertise in Indiana’s food-related laws and regulations.
 Each application is reviewed in two categories: packaging/labeling and taste/texture.
 Evaluation criteria are described in the application guidelines.